 Advertising frequently exploits and reinforces harmful gender norms and sexualised depictions of women.
-These depictions have negative impacts on women’s health and wellbeing, contribute to the attitudes and behaviours that drive violence against women and help to perpetuate gender inequality in our society more broadly.
+These depictions have negative impacts on women’s health and wellbeing, contribute to attitudes that drive violence against women and perpetuate gender inequality in our society.

-Because advertising is so influential, it also has the potential to positively transform gender norms and to support and normalise gender equality.
+But advertising can also positively transform gender norms and to support and normalise gender equality.
 For many years, community groups, academics and industry activists – including Women’s Health Victoria – have been raising awareness about stereotyping and sexualisation in advertising and advocating for change.

-In an Australian first, Women’s Health Victoria has been funded by the Victorian Government to engage industry, businesses, regulators, academics, activists and community members to build support for action to end sexism in advertising.
-To deliver this project, we are collaborating with expert partners Our Watch, Respect Victoria, RMIT University, City of Melbourne, Venus Comms, and the Shannon Company.
+In an Australian first, Women’s Health Victoria has been funded by the Victorian Government to engage the advertising industry, brands, regulators and community members to deliver a project to address sexism in advertising.

 Impacts on Women's Health